Introduction Is Safe

 “Really appreciated the clarity of the labeling“

 “My baby's pediatrician said it was okay for her to start solids at 4 months, and I knew how important early allergy introduction was, but that baby was just not ready to eat!
 She's a late bloomer who is just now starting to accept solids at 7 months.
-I was so grateful to find a product that can be mixed with milk instead of having to wait until the baby could eat solid foods and potentially miss the window to prevent allergies.
+I was so grateful to find a product that can be mixed with milk instead of having to wait until the baby could eat solid foods.

 I also really appreciated the clarity of the labeling and the step-by-step allergen introduction it lays out.
 If a kid does have a reaction to a new food, it's so important to be able to let the ER know what it was.
 I found this product to be a lot clearer than some others I looked at, and it introduces things one at a time instead of a bunch of ingredients all at once.”